 - PopIIIStarMass (external) Stellar mass of Population III stars created in StarParticleCreation method 3.
 Units of solar masses.
 The luminosities and supernova energies are calculated from Schaerer (2002) and Heger & Woosley (2002), respectively. - PopIIIBlackHoles (external) Set to 1 to create black hole particles that radiate in X-rays for stars that do not go supernova (< 140 solar masses and > 260 solar masses).
-Default: 0. - PopIIIBHLuminosityEfficiency (internal) The radiative efficiency in which the black holes convert accretion to luminosity.
-Default: 0.1. - PopIIIOverDensityThreshold (internal) The overdensity threshold (relative to the total mean density) before Pop III star formation will be considered.
-Default: 1e6. - PopIIIH2CriticalFraction (internal) The H_2 fraction threshold before Pop III star formation will be considered.
-Default: 5e-4. - PopIIIMetalCriticalFraction (internal) The metallicity threshold (relative to gas density, not solar) before Pop III star formation will be considered.
+Default: 0. - PopIIIBHLuminosityEfficiency (external) The radiative efficiency in which the black holes convert accretion to luminosity.
+Default: 0.1. - PopIIIOverDensityThreshold (external) The overdensity threshold (relative to the total mean density) before Pop III star formation will be considered.
+Default: 1e6. - PopIIIH2CriticalFraction (external) The H_2 fraction threshold before Pop III star formation will be considered.
+Default: 5e-4. - PopIIIMetalCriticalFraction (external) The metallicity threshold (relative to gas density, not solar) before Pop III star formation will be considered.
 Note: this should be changed to be relative to solar!
-Default: 1e-4. - PopIIISupernovaRadius (internal) If the Population III star will go supernova (140<M<260 solar masses), this is the radius of the sphere to inject the supernova thermal energy at the end of the star's life.
+Default: 1e-4. - PopIIISupernovaRadius (external) If the Population III star will go supernova (140<M<260 solar masses), this is the radius of the sphere to inject the supernova thermal energy at the end of the star's life.
 Units are in parsecs.
-Default: 1. - PopIIISupernovaUseColour (internal) Set to 1 to trace the metals expelled from supernovae.
-Default: 0.
+Default: 1. - PopIIISupernovaUseColour (external) Set to 1 to trace the metals expelled from supernovae.
+Default: 0. - PopIIIInitialMassFunction (external) When turned on, each Pop III stellar mass is randomly drawn from an IMF that is Salpeter above some characteristic mass and exponentially cutoff below this mass.
+Default: 0 - PopIIIInitialMassFunctionSeed (external) Random initial seed for the Pop III stellar mass randomizer.